CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 **Using Maps:** If region movement is being used, an appropriate map of the regions of _MECCG_ can be used to depict region movement (instead of using actual region cards).
 The text of region cards takes precedence over maps, however.
 Certain regions, which may appear to be adjacent on a map, in fact are not listed as adjacent on the appropriate region cards (e.g., Rohan and Dagorlad, Cardolan and Lindon).
 Such regions are not considered adjacent, even when a map is used for region movement.
 Maps from the _Middle-earth CCG Maps_ were designed to minimize any visual discrepancies.

-**Legal Play of Cards:** A player may not play a card just to discard it (i.e., just get it out of his or her hand).
+**Legal Play of Cards:** A player may not play a card just to discard it (i.e., just get it out of their hand).
 Specifically, a card may only be played if it meets at least one of the following criteria.

  1. The card must have an immediate effect on the game.
  2. The card is a long-event.
 Long-events can always be played, even if ultimately they will not affect play.